-When Archbishop William Lori (Baltimore) filed the Vatican report covering his investigation of the former bishop of the Diocese of Wheeling/Charleston last February (2019), no one outside the Holy See was supposed to see it.
-But the Washington Post obtained a copy and published it in late December.
-After reading 60 pages covering the astounding accounts of Bishop Michael Bransfield’s criminal/immoral/abusive behaviors, we come to Archbishop Lori’s observations/recommendations in the final paragraphs.
+When Archbishop William Lori (Baltimore) filed his Vatican report following his Apostolic Visitation of the Diocese of Wheeling/Charleston last February (2019), no one outside the Holy See was supposed to see it.
+But the Washington Post obtained a copy of the investigative report that informed Lori’s final report and published it in late December.
+After reading 60 pages covering the astounding accounts of Bishop Michael Bransfield’s criminal/immoral/abusive behaviors, we come to Archbishop Lori’s investigators’ observations/recommendations in the final paragraphs.
 Many of those observations/recommendations could just as easily apply to the Diocese of Buffalo:

 As I covered in my previous post, to whom was Rev. Ryszard Biernat supposed to report abuse of authority and coverup of circumstances harmful to the laity concerning his bishop, Richard Malone?
 Fr.
 Ryszard, as Vice Chancellor of the diocese, was in a unique position to know what was going on and had no reasonable, responsible avenue available to him to report circumstances in which he felt laity and a seminarian, in particular, were at risk.
 He was fully aware that taking his report strait to the public via the media would subject him to severe retaliation.
 Bishop Malone did not disappoint.